-How long does Delta-9 stay in your system?
+How long will THC stay in your system?

 When it comes to using hemp and marijuana products, there are often concerns about how long these compounds will remain in your system, especially those that can trigger a positive drug test – whether it be a urine test, blood test, or saliva test.
 Generic drug tests are looking for THC in the system and can cause concern for those who need to be tested for work or other factors.